 Gregg Hudson became the zoo’s director in 2006.
 The zoo opened crocodile isle, a rhino iguana habitat, the renovated gorilla habitat, acacia springs aviary, Don M. Glendenning Penguin Cove which is home to African black footed penguins, new kangaroo, wallaby and perentie habitats along with Travis and Zach’s Bird Landing.

 $25 million of bond funds were approved by the city in November of 2006.

 Wings of Wonder brought some of the largest birds of prey to the zoo in 2007.
 Giant tortoises were also added with Aldabra and Galapagos tortoises making their home at the zoo.
 These improvements saw 641,972 people come to the zoo.
 They also had a single day attendance record of 26,421 people.

 The City of Dallas was facing a budget shortfall in 2009.
-As such the Zoo was privatised.
+As such the Zoo was privatized.
 The Dallas Zoo Management was the new non-profit set up to manage the zoo and the children’s aquarium at fair park.
 The board of this society was appointed by the society in August 2009.

 The Zoo’s largest transport of large African Mammals for the $30 million Giants of the Savannah project was the next big challenge.
 As such a new large mammal quarantine barn and yard was built.
-This allowed four African elephants and a herd of giraffes could make their way to the zoo.
+This allowed four African elephants and a herd of giraffes to make their way to the zoo.
 A new commissary was also built around this time.